YOU ARE HERE » PLANT GROWTH FACILITIES HOME

 Sciences Lab Building Greenhouse

-The third floor greenhouse of the Sciences Laboratory Building supports classes in plant biology and plant-related biological science courses.
-Class plants are conveniently grown next to classrooms, and the design of the greenhouse allows many students to gather together to examine the plants and displays of active eco-systems.
+A greenhouse on the third floor of the Sciences Laboratory Building supports classes in plant biology and plant-related biological science courses.
+Plants are conveniently grown adjacent to classrooms.
+Visitors are always welcome.

-The four sites of the Plant Growth Facilities are maintained by the College of Biological Sciences and the Office of Research.
+The Plant Growth Facilities consists of three greenhouse sites supported by the College of Biological Sciences and one growth chamber site supported by the Office of Research.
 These facilities consist of greenhouses, growth chambers, lath houses and contained outdoor growing areas, and are available for University of California research and teaching activities.